lockss/laaws-metadataextractor/README.md

 location than the default, change `localhost` and/or `54420` accordingly.

 ### Build the web service:
-`./buildLaawsMdx`
+`./scripts/buildService`

 This will run the tests as a pre-requisite for the build.

-The result of the build is a so-called "uber JAR" file which includes the project code plus all its dependencies and which is located at
+The result of the build is a so-called "uber JAR" file which includes the project code plus all its dependencies and which can be located via the symbolic link at

-`./target/laaws-metadata-extraction-service-*.jar`
+`./target/current.jar`

 ### Run the web service:
-`./runLaawsMdx`
+`./scripts/runService`

 This will use port 28120.
 To use another port, edit the value of the `server.port` property in file